 Ms. Silverman has also developed a niche practice of advising and representing high net worth individuals and celebrities with regards to managing their personal household and family office staff.
 She implements contracts and policies at the outset of employment and has resolved numerous claims by former nannies, housekeepers, personal assistants and pilots for wages, tort and statutory claims in a highly confidential manner.

 Personal Background: Ms. Silverman was born and raised in Los Angeles.
-She received her BS from Massachusetts Institute of Technology in 1985 and her J.D. from Loyola Law School, Order of the Coif and Editorial Board of the Loyola Law Review in 1991.
+She received her BS from Massachusetts Institute of Technology in 1985 and her J.D. from Loyola Law School, Order of the Coif and served on the editorial board of the Loyola Law Review in 1991.
 She gained her early training at the law firm Irell & Manella.